Frequently Asked Questions – Canstar Blue

 Canstar Blue is committed to making our customer satisfaction ratings freely available to consumers via our website.
 The business is privately owned by shareholders and continues to invest heavily in professional market research, so there are three ways in which revenue is generated:

 - Ratings licenses: Once category winners have been determined, the winning brands may have the opportunity to license the award for use in their marketing for a negotiated fee (however there is no requirement to do so).
 Each category is run approximately every 12 months.
 The market research remains independent and undertaken by a 3rd party in Colmar Brunton.

 - Online advertising: Canstar Blue allows limited advertising on the website.
 Our primary intention is to present quality advertising that is highly relevant to consumers.
 We always include an ‘advertising’ or ‘sponsored link’ sign above the ad so people know exactly what it is.

-- Lead commissions: On our ratings results tables, and also on some advertising, we may provide links to third party sites.
+- Lead commissions: On our ratings results, comparison tables and some other advertising, we may provide links to third party sites.
 The primary purpose of these links is to help consumers continue their shopping journey from the ‘research’ phase to the ‘purchasing’ phase.
-If customers purchase something after clicking a certain link, we may be paid a commission or fee by the affiliate company.
-Our ratings results, and the manner in which we sort data in our product comparison tables, are not influenced by commercial arrangements.
+If customers purchase something after clicking a certain link, we may be paid a commission or fee by the referral partner.
+The brands we publish on our site, and the manner in which we sort data in our product comparison tables, are not influenced by commercial arrangements

 Brands must receive a minimum of 30 responses to be included in the ratings.
 The market research is designed to pick up as many brands per category as relevant.
 However, some brands may miss out due to low sample size – for example small local or niche brands where their market share is currently low.
 A rated brand may also receive a ‘N/A’ (Not Applicable) rating for one or more criteria if it does not receive the minimum number of responses for that criteria.